learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 ```

 It's worth spending some time getting comfortable with nested data structures
-&mdash; you will see a lot of them as you proceed through the curriculum and in
+— you will see a lot of them as you proceed through the curriculum and in
 your career as a developer.
 Create your own in the REPL and practice accessing
 various pieces of data.